cyral-quickstart/quickstart-datarepo-masking/install-instructions/README.md

 #### Testing the UDF with Cyral Policies

 Here we assume the following:
-  * A PostgreSQL data repository was already created in the Control Plane / Management Console.
+  * A Snowflake data repository was already created in the Control Plane / Management Console.
   * The data repository has the masking policy enforcement option enabled.
   * The data repository has the appropriate Data Labels already configured.
   * The data repository is accessible through a sidecar.